 Level 2:

-- Compared to Level 1, telecom system additionally executes the tasks of collecting 5GC information (inlcuding virtualised resource information) (Task C).
+- Compared to Level 1, telecom system additionally executes the tasks of collecting 5GC information (including virtualised resource information) (Task C).
 Telecom system also can execute the tasks of analysing the deployment data for the 5GC based on the network function generation rules (e.g. configuration template) specified by human (Task D).
 The tasks of 5GC NF deployment (Task H) are fully accomplished by telecom system.

 - All the other tasks in the 5GC NF deployment workflow (Task A, Task B, Task E, Task F, Task G) are accomplished by human.